FGNET-RH: Fine-Grained Named Entity Typing via Refinement in Hyperbolic Space: Experimentation

-We analyzed the prediction errors of \FGETHR{} and attribute them to the following factors: \paragraph{Inadequate Context:} For these cases, type-labels are dictated entirely by the mention tokens, with very little information contained in the context.
+\paragraph{Inadequate Context:} For these~error cases, type-labels are dictated entirely by the mention tokens, with very little information contained in the context.
 For example, in the sentence: \emph{``The \textbf{IRS} recently won part of its long-running battle against John."}, the entity mention \emph{``\textbf{IRS}"} is labeled as \{\emph{``/Organization/Corporation"}\} irrespective of any information contained in the mention's context.
-Limited information contained in the mention's context in turn limits the end-performance of \FGETHR{} in predicting all possible fine-grained labels thus effecting the recall.
-For the BBN data set, more than 30\% errors may be attributed to the inadequate mention's context.
+Limited information contained in the mention's context in turn limits the end-performance of \FGETHR{} in predicting all possible fine-grained labels thus effecting the recall. ~We observed, for the BBN data set, roughly 30\% of the errors were caused by the inadequate mention's context.

+\paragraph{Correlated Context:} A particular problem associated with the \FGNET{} is the lack of pre-defined set of type labels.
+For each data set, the fine-grained type hierarchy encompass a blend of semantically correlated type labels with convoluted/in-distinguishable context, also observed in section~\ref{distant_analysis}.